We are fully committed to ensuring our website is accessible and inclusive for all its users.

 - Embedded videos: videos embedded from third party websites, such as YouTube or Vimeo, have their own markup which we do not have control over.
 All videos produced by us will have captions where applicable.
 We cannot guarantee that any videos not produced by us will have captions available.

 - PDFs and non-HTML documents: Many older documents are in less accessible formats, for example PDF.
 The accessibility regulations do not require us to fix PDFs or other older documents if they are not essential to providing our services.
-Non-HTML documents published on or after 23 September 2020 must have an accessible format.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+Non-HTML documents published on or after 23 September 2018 must have an accessible format.

 Preparation of this accessibility statement